Lithax/Lithax/README.md

 I’m Lithax!
 A Java enthusiast who loves to solve problems, build useful tools, and learning how things work under the hood.

-- 🔭 I’m currently working on a few java projects (see repos)
+- 🔭 I’m currently working on a few projects (see repos)
-- 🌱 I’m currently learning java, js, python, c
+- 🌱 I’m currently learning java, js, python, c, cpp
 - 👯 I’m looking to collaborate on java projects regarding networking and CLI
 - 🤔 I’m looking for help with testing and debugging
 - 💬 Ask me about how i structure my projects